 General Characteristics of Rape

-The potential for stranger rape is a problem on college campuses.
+The potential for stranger rape is a problem on college/university campuses.
 The concentration of buildings, parking lots and people create characteristics similar to the downtown area of a small- to medium-size city.
 Many students (and staff) ignore this potential because these conditions are counteracted by a false sense of security stemming from a familiarity with the surroundings and a long-standing belief that college campuses are sanctuaries untouched by the social problems present in the rest of society.
 Everyone should practice protective behaviors such as not walking alone, parking in well lighted areas, not propping doors open, etc.

 What You Should Do As A Rape Survivor